-The procedure involves removing hair from the donor area found on the body or head with the follicular unit extraction FUE technique and placing them into the scar tissue.
+The procedure involves removing hair from the donor area found on the body or head with the follicular unit extraction (FUE) technique and placing them into the scar tissue.

-Can hair be implanted into scar tissue?
+Can I have a hair transplant on scar tissue?

-It is possible to implant hair into scar tissue, and the grafted follicles will grow over time.
+It is possible to implant hair into scar tissue, and the grafted follicles from the donor site will grow over time.
 However, it is quite common for scar tissue to have reduced levels of blood supply compared to normal areas of the scalp.
 This is a problem because hair follicles need a blood supply to survive and function.
 If the blood supply is inadequate, the transplanted hair follicles will die or be unable to function properly.

 Scars on the scalp can occur for a multitude of reasons, such as automobile accidents, sports injuries, birthmarks, or burn injuries.
 The injured areas are often bald after healing.
-However, hair restoration techniques like FUE transplantation and advanced tricho pigmentation can be used individually or in combination to make scars non-visible.
+However, hair restoration techniques like an FUE procedure and advanced tricho pigmentation can be used individually or in combination to make scars non-visible.

-You can also be left with scars on the scalp as a result of several inflammatory diseases, for example, discoid lupus erythematosus, lichen planopilaris, and severe forms of psoriasis can all cause scarring.
+You can also be left with scars on the scalp as a result of several inflammatory diseases.
+For example, discoid lupus erythematosus, lichen planopilaris, and severe forms of psoriasis can all cause scarring.

-We do not recommend hair transplantation procedures if the disease is active; a minimum of two years of disease inactivity is advised before hair transplantation is undertaken.
+We do not recommend hair transplantation procedures if the disease is active.
+A minimum of two years of disease inactivity is advised before hair transplantation is undertaken.

 Although the procedure to transplant hair follicles into scar tissue works well in the majority of cases, many individual factors can affect the final cosmetic result.
-For example, if the scar is hypertrophic, i.e. too thick, then it can limit the amount of blood that gets to the newly grafted hair follicles, preventing them from growing and functioning properly.
+For example, if the scar is hypertrophic, i.e., too thick, then it can limit the amount of blood that gets to the newly grafted hair follicles, preventing them from growing and functioning properly.
 This then affects the overall result of the hair scar repair procedure.